danhilse/web-scraper/README.md

 To scrape an entire sitemap:
 python web_scraper.py https://example.com --sitemap

-## Building the Executable

-To create a standalone executable: pyinstaller web_scraper.spec

-The executable will be created in the `dist` directory.

 ## Project Structure

 - `web_scraper.py`: Main script containing the web scraper logic